 Clock management may be an essential strategy when it comes to winning the big game.
 But you don’t have to manage the clock to receive high-quality emergency sports injury care.
-HCA Midwest Health has 11 Kansas City ERs conveniently located throughout the area with the shortest wait times in the region.
-Our wait times are even consistently faster than the national average.
+HCA Midwest Health has 11 Kansas City ERs conveniently located throughout the area with short wait times.

 And with 8 urgent care locations throughout the region, you can always get the care you need – quickly.